WiktorBoro/image-upload-django-api/README.md

-#Image upload based on django
+# Image upload based on django

-#API capabilities
+# API capabilities

 ### Upload image
-Upload image in base64 format for users created on the database side
+Upload image in base64 format (you can use https://www.base64-image.de/) for users created on the database side

 In the response, you will get links to graphics relevant to the given account tiers